milosm2000/dilithium-crystals-js/README.md

-# Dilithium-JS
+# dilithium-crystals-js

-Dilithium-JS is a JavaScript implementation of the Dilithium post-quantum cryptographic signature scheme.
+dilithium-crystals-js is a JavaScript implementation of the Dilithium post-quantum cryptographic signature scheme.
 This package provides a unified API for both Node.js and browser environments, offering robust quantum-resistant digital signatures.

 ## Features